Record here (Local replay)

 How to record after aborting Local Replay

 Immediately after aborting, the following "Aborting replay" message will appear.
-You cannot record any actions while this message is visible, so please wait until it disappears.
+Please wait for the message to disappear.

 abort_replay_1_en.png